Reverse Design: Chrono Trigger.

-The problem with this kind of tragic inevitability is that while readers, viewers and listeners are accustomed to the feeling of powerlessness that a tragedy instills, gamers and players are most certainly not.
-In order to keep players engaged without compromising their vision of a tragic story, Chrono Trigger’s designers set about continually deceiving and surprising the player using various methods.
+The problem with this kind of tragic inevitability is that while readers, viewers, and listeners are accustomed to the feeling of powerlessness that a tragedy instills, people who played videogames in 1995 were definitely not.
+Thus, in order to keep players engaged without compromising their vision of a tragic story, Chrono Trigger’s designers set about continually deceiving and surprising the player by using various game design methods.
 If the players are always a little bit off-balance, they won’t realize the oncoming tragedy until they’re already hooked.
 The moment of triumph for the designers is when the tragedy seems at once surprising and inevitable.
-This takes more than just good writing, however; it also takes very clever use of the aspect that makes videogames unique: gameplay.
+This takes more than just good writing, however.
+It also takes very clever use of the aspect that makes videogames unique: gameplay.
 Chrono Trigger has the distinct advantage of speaking two languages: it is a game that tells a story.
 Game designers, independent of game writers, communicate a lot to their players with things like dungeon pacing, the difficulty of bosses, giving them new towns to explore, teaching skills, or even through the way they display information in the user interface.

-We’re going to deconstruct exactly how the first part of Chrono Trigger uses differing gameplay and story cues to create a surprising, yet seemingly inevitable tragedy.
-After that, we’ll deconstruct how the second part of the game, the Comedy of the Sages undoes the damage of the earlier tragedy by giving the player the game they thought they were playing in the first place.
+This book will deconstruct exactly how the first part of Chrono Trigger uses differing gameplay and story cues to create a surprising, yet seemingly inevitable tragedy.
+After that, it will deconstruct how the second part of the game undoes the damage of the earlier tragedy by giving the player the game they thought they were playing in the first place.

 The most important thing to understand about Chrono Trigger is its quest structure.
 The previous book in this series on Final Fantasy VI focused primarily on systems that stretch across the entire game.
 By and large, the interesting facts about FFVI arise from the large statistical trends which emerge from those systems.
 Most first-time players won’t notice how deep those systems go, because most of the really important information is buried deep in complex formulas and huge tables of information.
 Chrono Trigger is different.
 Everything a designer needs to know about Chrono Trigger is right on the surface, and every individual piece of information is fairly simple, but the various pieces are glued together so finely that sometimes it’s difficult to know where one begins and the other ends.
 The party’s first arrival in the Kingdom of Zeal is a good example of this.
-That first trip is amazing; but it’s likely that the player doesn’t even realize that the Zeal section completely breaks the pattern the game has established--it has no dungeons, no explicit quest, and only one real scripted scene.
-That is just one example of the genius of Chrono Trigger; because it is so artfully made, players overlook the seams and cracks in the mosaic, and instead see only the larger picture.
-The truth, however, is that the cracks are plain to see for anyone who’s looking for them.
-It’s just a matter of breaking the game down into its individual pieces and seeing how they fit together.
+That first trip is amazing, but it’s likely that a casual player doesn’t even realize that the Zeal section completely breaks the pattern the game has established—it has no dungeons, no explicit quest, and only one mandatory story scene.
+That is just one example of the genius of Chrono Trigger; because it is so artfully made, players don’t notice the design tricks which are right in front of their faces.
+Understanding the design of Chrono Trigger is a matter of breaking the game down into its individual pieces and seeing how they fit together.

 The fundamental pieces of Chrono Trigger are quests.
 All RPGs are filled with quests, but sometimes those quests can be vague, misleading, poorly crafted, or even just tedious.
 Sometimes the quests are just filler material between story sections.
 In Chrono Trigger, the quests are very tightly written, and usually cleverly designed.
 Part of why Chrono Trigger is such a masterpiece is that the designers were very careful to introduce, prepare and then test every long-term skill the player would need to use to achieve success going forward in the game.
 If the player didn’t develop these skills on time, the pacing of the game would be ruined, and the overall narrative spell would be broken.